perepc/mailtoscraper/README.md

 The script generates two files in the specified output directory (or current directory if not specified):

-- `found_emails_YYYYMMDD_HHMMSS.txt`: Contains all unique valid email addresses found
+- `found_emails_YYYYMMDD_HHMMSS.csv`: Contains all unique valid email addresses found in CSV format
 - `scraping_results_YYYYMMDD_HHMMSS.log`: Detailed log of the scraping process, including:
   - Processed URLs
   - Found and discarded emails